 Whilst we are hearing so much about the impact of COVID-19 and daily death tolls around the world, it makes sense if the subject of our own mortality comes to the surface, alongside any worries about people we love.
 It’s natural then, to dream about our fear of death or something which represents that.
 People working in healthcare and particularly hospitals right now, are being faced with this reality on a daily basis.
 Worrying “am I doing enough?” can also play out in an anxiety dream like this.
 It’s important to engage in regular acts of self care and reassure yourself you’re doing all that you realistically can to help others.

 Like any dream or nightmare, its worth talking about it with someone who will listen.
 Research from Swansea now supports that telling someone about the dream you have can help in many ways.
 It doesn’t have to be a professional exploration; a close friend or family member that you trust might help you make sense of it all.

 If you are worried about your health and well-being, especially if it’s affecting your sleep, always speak to your doctor or healthcare team.
-Learning ways to manage anxiety, during the outbreak and beyond, can help too.

 Copyright Delphi Ellis 2021